marcelo-amoretti/assessment/node-todo/README.md

 1. Save all of the todos in a JSON file, if any modification happens.
 Load the collection from this file when the server restarts
 2. Remove todos that is done for 5 minutes
 3. Create unit tests for the API

+## Developer Comments

+1. This task was implemented thinking on scalability.
+And concentrating all responsabilities of a module inside its own folder, making it easy to maintain.
+2. Input validation is handled by Joi acting as a middleware
+3. Basic tests were created given the time available to perform the task.
+4. an .env file was commited to the project in order to enable running it by getting the server port.